 Prime Minister from 29 August 1941 to 7 October 1941

-Arthur Fadden is the only member of the Country Party to become Prime Minister of Australia in a permanent rather than a 'caretaker' capacity.
+Arthur Fadden was the only member of the Country Party to become Prime Minister of Australia in a permanent rather than a 'caretaker' capacity.

 Fadden became Prime Minister after Menzies resigned in 1941 but, less than six weeks later, his government was defeated on the floor of the House of Representatives.